Strong decays of the $P_{cs}(4459)$ as a $\Xi_c\bar{D}^{*}$ molecule: INTRODUCTION

 Until now, the nature of the observed $P_{cs}(4459)$ baryon remains unclear.
-Especially, the quantum numbers for the $P_{cs}(4459)$ the state was not determined by the experiment, and from different studies, there are different assumptions for its quantum numbers and substructure.
+In particular, the quantum numbers of the $P_{cs}(4459)$ was not determined by the experiment, and from different studies, there are different assumptions for its quantum numbers and substructure.
 In this work, we will calculate the strong decay pattern of S-wave $\Xi_c\bar{D}^{*}$ molecular state within the effective Lagrangians approach, and find the relation between the $\bar{D}^{*}\Xi_c$ molecular state and the $P_{cs}(4459)$ state by comparing with the LHCb observation.
 This idea is inspired by the allowed strong decay that will almost saturate its total decay width.

 This paper is organized as follows.
 The theoretical formalism is explained in Sec.~\ref{Sec: formulism}.
 The predicted partial decay widths are presented in Sec.~\ref{Sec: results}.
-Finally, we give discussion and summary in the last section.
+The last section includes the discussion and our summary.